rlukin/dotfiles/README.md

   * firebug
   * Arc Darker Theme, Arc Dark Theme

-apply any arc in lxappearance
+## Apply arc theme in lxappearance

 ## Change fonts to "Display System Sanfrancisco"
 for fix lxapperance bug, do it manualy